-Sand the edges off and check with your fingers if the tabletop needs sanding.
+Sand the edges off and check with your fingers if the tabletop needs a little sanding also.
 I just sanded over the edges and the small cracks and I was done.

 I don’t like it to look perfect and this is why I am not sanding it a whole lot.

-For the protection of the concrete surface, I applied Top Coat twice.
+For the protection of the concrete surface, I applied Top Coat from General Finishes twice.
 This is absolutely your choice if you want to do this or not but it protects the concrete from stains.

 If you like it colorful, you can paint it.
 If you like it a little boho eclectic you can put a stencil on top of the table.
 I used Sherwin Williams paint on my test tabletop and it held up pretty good.

-If you paint, use a good paint and then add the Top Seal over it for protection.
+If you paint, use good paint and then add the Top Seal over it for protection.

 I can’t normally make up my mind what to do, therefore I make more stools and tables and experiment with paint and stencils.